ryan-dd/ComposableGA/README.md

 );
 ```

-Finally, we can get the best chromosome with a helper method and print out the objective function result.
+Finally, we can get the best chromosome and print out the objective function result.

 ```C++
 evy::Evaluate(scores, Rosenbrock::objFunction)(chromosomes);